Rita Cox

-Rita Marjorie Cox (born 1929 or 1930) is a storyteller, community leader and retired librarian based in Toronto, Ontario.
+Rita Marjorie Cox (born 1930) is a storyteller, community leader and retired librarian based in Toronto, Ontario.
 As the head of the Parkdale branch of the Toronto Public Library, she pioneered services that promoted multiculturalism and literacy.
 She was awarded the Order of Canada for storytelling, and her legacy extends to her role as a leader in Caribbean and Black communities.
 A library collection, park, and school (Dr. Rita Cox - Kina Minagok Public School) are named after Cox in Toronto.

 Early life

-Rita Marjorie Cox was born in Trinidad and Tobago in 1929 or 1930.
+Rita Marjorie Cox was born in Trinidad and Tobago in on February 18, 1930.
 Her mother was a teacher who told Cox many stories.
 As a child, Cox was immersed in oral storytelling in Trinidad.

 Looking back on her childhood, Cox described herself as "a library child."
 Cox often spent time reading at her local library in Port of Spain and aspired to work in libraries from a young age.
 A friend of her father's was the head of the local library.
 She started as a library page at around 11 years old, working there into her teenage years.

 To pursue her education and career, Cox moved to the United States before settling in Canada.
 In between, she returned to Trinidad.
 She arrived in Canada on 3 November 1960.